Bullet for My Valentine: Gravity (2016–2020)

-Self-titled seventh album (2020–present)
+Self-titled seventh album (2020–2023)

 On 19 May 2020, in an interview with Rock Sound, Tuck announced that the band was in the process of writing a new album.
 After several mixed-to-negative reviews by critics on Gravity, they decided to working on a new record which would be 'heavier' compared to the latest album.
 However, the production of the upcoming release, confirmed to be once again produced by Carl Bown, has been delayed due to the COVID-19 pandemic.
 Tuck commented about the upcoming album: "So it's not ideal, and we did have a lot of plans for the rest of the year for writing and making the record, which are on the backburner now until further notice. [...]
 It's pretty brutal, to be honest.
 It couldn't be more of a contrast with Gravity in a ferocious style.
 It's very technical. [...]
 The riffs are crushing.
 There's probably 60 percent aggressive vocals, 40 [percent] clean, which is a ratio we've never really dabbled with before. [...]
 It's very heavy, it's very technical.
 For the Bullet fans out there that kind of like that side of this band, it's very cool and very exciting.
 It feels good."